varya/varya.github.com/content/posts/design-systems-review/index.md

 The *component* is the most solid term of the design systems concept.
 It originates from the development field and has the most univocal meaning.
-Multiple authors define component from the implementation perspective, as “portion of reusable code, serving as building blocks for the application interface” (Suarez, Anne, Sylor-Miller, Mounter, and Stanfield, 2017).
+Multiple authors define a component from the implementation perspective, as “portion of reusable code, serving as building blocks for the application interface” (Suarez, Anne, Sylor-Miller, Mounter, and Stanfield, 2017).
 Important to note that represented as pieces of code, components encapsulate a